Prachika198/TCS-stock-data-/README.md

 # TCS Stock Data Analysis

-#  Analyze the historical data of TCS stock to gain insights into stock behavior, identify
-# trends, and forecast future stock prices.
+#  Analyzing the historical data of TCS stock to gain insights into stock behavior, identifying trends, and forecast future stock prices.